tonyyzhu/OrinProjectStudyGroup/Wk1/StudyNotes/JavaScript_Essential_Training.md

 // For the same token, the 'Script' Tab will give you all .js files, as well as those inline scripts buried inside HTML file in runtime.

+// Common firebug usage below.
+Further/other details check out getfirebug.com.
+// Or: google "firebug tutorial", and then check out those videos and websites.

+/*        firebug troubleshooting: HTML, CSS, JS: after live-editing works,
+            apply them as source code or 'custom code' if using WordPress or its themes.

+After Setting up Break Point on darker lines (JS statements only), then there are 4 tools that you can use:
+1. Right-click on the break point, you can put in conditions for that break point to stop.
+This is particularly helpful when debugging loops.
+The program will only stop when the condition is meet.
+Then you can check the result/status at the 'watch' tab of the right panel.
+2. Triangle point to right icon is 'Continue(F8)'.
+Click on it is to continue previous run from this break point onwards, until reach another break point.
+Then watch the 'Watch' tab on the lower right panel to see the changes.
+3. Next to 'Continue' is 'Step into(F11)', which is to line-by-line running of the program, one line per step & stop.
+4. The middle one is 'Step Over(F10)' -- It would go over a function as breakpoint without getting into its internals.
+It is not a skip a function, but execute the function and get the result of that function, and move on to next statement.
+No 'Step into' that function, so save time.
+5. The last one is 'Step Out(Shift+F11)' -- It will return you to where you made the call into the current function.
+Or one step back out of the current encapulation.
+When you are in a loop or a function, use this icon to get out of it.

+As long as you watch the right panel carefully, or move the cursor over the variables in the left panel, Do it step by step without jumping, it would be 'easy' to find out what went wrong.

+"It is gurrenteed that all HTML/CSS/JavaScript issue can be solved by using this tool."

+ */